 However, something fairly obvious is missing above, don’t you think?
 You know that the thorax contains a major organ called the heart.
 Let’s take a look at it by taking a cross section at a lower level, passing through the seventh thoracic vertebra.

 This cross section is fairly similar to the previous one, with a few exceptions.
 The middle and inferior lobes of the lungs are visible, together with the dividing fissures.
-The pulmonary veins (left and right) which bring deoxygenated blood to the lungs together with the left lobar bronchus are also apparent.
+The pulmonary veins (left and right) which bring oxygenated blood to the heart together with the left lobar bronchus are also apparent.
 The small region anterior to the thoracic vertebra has changed as well.
 The trachea is no longer visible because it has split up more superiorly to the main bronchi.
 However, the descending aorta appears left laterally together with the azygos vein in the midline.

 Do you know why Kenhub's anatomy quiz questions are your secret to success when learning cross sections?
 They are versatile and use spaced repetition, helping you save time, cement your knowledge and ease retention.

 Anterior to the aorta and azygos vein and in between the lungs lies the heart.
 Due to its inferolateral orientation in the thorax, the right atrium and ventricle face anteriorly, while the left atrium and ventricle face posteriorly.
 The ascending aorta is seen emerging from the left ventricle.
 The ribs, sternum and muscles of the chest wall also appear more distinctly.

 Understanding the anatomy of the thorax can be challenging.
 Why don’t you use Kenhub’s learning materials to ease your learning?
 They are right here for you: